nitratium/linux_survival_kit/3-basic_commands.md

 29 30 31              26 27 28 29 30        24 25 26 27 28 29 30
                                             31
  ```
+ * -A and -B options are for printing months following before and after.

 # history Command
 * Returns all the commands that you have entered before.